Stable ResNet: RESNET

-From now on we will assume that $0\notin K$ if $\sigma_b=0$.\footnote{We exclude $0$ since for $\sigma_b=0$ $C_0$ is discontinuous in $0$ and can't be a kernel on $K$ as in Definition \ref{def:kernel}, if $0\in K$.} For all ResNets, it is straightforward to check that $Q_L$ is a kernel, in the sense of Definition \ref{def:kernel} (see Appendix \ref{app:section:ResNets_and_GPs} or \cite{daniely2016deeper}).
+From now on we will assume that $0\notin K$ if $\sigma_b=0$.\footnote{We exclude $0$ since for $\sigma_b=0$ $C_0$ is discontinuous in $0$ and can't be a kernel on $K$ as in Definition \ref{def:kernel}, if $0\in K$.} For all ResNets, it is straightforward to check that $Q_L$ is a kernel, in the sense of Definition \ref{def:kernel} (see Appendix \ref{app:section:ResNets_and_GPs} or \citep{daniely2016deeper}).
 The induced Gaussian Process is what we refer to as NNGP.
-Moreover, the following holds for the induced RKHS.